 Salad Dressing Base

 Easily doubled or tripled.
 Store covered tightly in fridge for up to 2 weeks; after that, discard because mould will set in.
-A pinch of (real) salt may help extend the storage life a bit.
-If you have a dishwasher or don't mind the wash up, really the quickest and most foolproof way to do this is place the ingredients (in the order listed) in a blender then blend, then pour into small pot, and proceed to cook it.
-It will thicken really fast and should only need one to two quick whisks.
+A pinch of salt may help extend the storage life a bit.
 You can think of this as a "fat free oil."
 You may come up with other applications for it, too.
 Nothing says you necessarily need to be a purist about this, either.
-You could sneak in a tablespoon of a healthy oil such as olive, avocado, walnut, etc for the flavour, depending on what type of salad dressing you are going to make with this.
+You could sneak in a tablespoon of a healthy oil such as olive, avocado, walnut, etc. for the flavour, depending on what type of salad dressing you are going to make with this.

 Tried this recipe?Let us know how it was!